pasqal-io/qadence/docs/digital_analog_qc/analog-basics.md

     not hardcoded when doing analog rotations, and the usage of the `max_detuning` and `max_amp` to control those respective parameters when training models in the pyqtorch backend.

-Finally, to change a given simulation, the device specs are integrated in the Qadence `Register`.
+Finally, to change a given simulation, the device specifications are integrated in the Qadence `Register`.
 By default, all registers initialize an `IdealDevice()` under the hood.
 Below we run a quick test for a different rydberg level.